marcelpetrick/DevNotes/Learning/Coursera_Agile_Leadership/README.md

 Developing a high change quotient is becoming increasingly important in today's fast-paced and rapidly evolving business environment, where change is constant and disruption is the norm.
 By cultivating a high change quotient, individuals and organizations can not only survive but also thrive in the face of change, and use it to their advantage.

-## baselineagile organization assessment: 1 point
+## baseline agile organization assessment: 1 point
 ![](img00.png)